GameServerManagers/LinuxGSM-Docs/mods-install-update-remove.md

 LGSM now supports installing, updating, and removing some mods and addons for some games and engines.
+We currently support zip addons installations only.
+Other mods for other games are still to be installed manually.

 # Commands